Liveability, affordability and a plethora of job opportunities – all these wrapped up for a great student experience

 Median rental price for a condominium in Bandar Sunway: RM 2,349/ month

 Entertainment: Entertainment is within reach in Bandar Sunway.
-There are many restaurants and cafes that suits the student’s lifestyle.
+There are many restaurants and cafes that suit the student’s lifestyle.
 Most eateries offer free Wi-Fi and Instagram-able interior decorations too!
 The chic and modern concept attracts the millennials and Gen Z who are always up for the latest trend!

 Getting around: Bus Rapid Transit (BRT) connects the Sunway commercial area to train stations.
 The service runs from Sunway-Setia Jaya to USJ 7 LRT station.
 It passes through many hot spots such as Sunway Pyramid, Sunway Medical Centre and universities.
 Thus, this makes it easier for students at Monash University and Taylor’s Lakeside Campus to commute as it offers a seamless ride.